-- After this module, you should be able to: - o Assess child protection needs in the mission area; - Create a mission-specific child protection strategy; - Define elements of a basic monitoring and evaluation plan. - This module will teach or refresh you on the basics of how to prepare a needs assessment, a strategic plan and an M&E framework.
-We realize that you have very little time for this type of in-depth planning and will thus focus on the essentials of the planning process.
-In the end, this is not about creating the "perfect logical framework" but helping you get organized to work more effectively.
+- After this module, you will be able to: - o Assess child protection needs in the mission area - Create a mission-specific child protection strategy - o Define elements of a basic monitoring and evaluation plan - This module will teach you or refresh your memory of the basics of how to prepare a needs assessment, a strategic plan and a monitoring and evaluation (M&E) framework.
+We realize that you have very little time for this type of in-depth planning and will therefore focus on the essentials of the planning process.
+Ultimately, this is not about creating the 'perfect logical framework' but helping you get organized to work more effectively. - It is important to note that planning usually takes days; it cannot be completed in the few hours we have available for this training.
+It requires dedicated time working with your team - and possibly also other mission components - to develop (or improve) your needs assessment and strategic, work and M&E plans.